Ambassador to Austria and UK Permanent Representative to the United Nations and other International Organisations in Vienna

 In Austria a criminal records certificate (“Strafregisterbescheinigung” or “Strafregisterauszug”) can be obtained by submitting an application in person at a local police authority (outside Austria through the local Austrian Embassy).
 The relevant form can be found on the Austrian government Criminal Records web page, which also contains full information on the application procedure (e.g. the required documents, fees, etc. Please not that this is currently available in German language only).

 Please note that the embassy’s consular section and the regional consulates are not in a position to provide British citizens resident in Austria with any form of letter with regard to police records.

 We also produce guides for British nationals who need information about services that are not provided by the Embassy, but that you may find useful in specific circumstances.

-Living in Austria - general information and links for British nationals who have a residence in Austria
+Living in Austria - general information and links for British nationals who live in Austria.

 How else we can help

 In addition to the services listed above we can also:

 - provide information about transferring funds